dotnet/docs-aspire/docs/extensibility/secure-communication-between-integrations.md

 ## Run the sample

-Now that you've updated both the resource and corresponding integration projects, as well as the app host, you're ready to run the sample app.
+Now that you've updated the resource, corresponding integration projects, and the app host, you're ready to run the sample app.
 To run the sample from your IDE, select <kbd>F5</kbd> or use `dotnet run` from the root directory of the solution to start the application—you should see the [.NET Aspire dashboard](../fundamentals/dashboard/overview.md).
 Navigate to the `maildev` container resource and view the details.
 You should see the username and password parameters in the resource details, under the **Environment Variables** section:

 :::image type="content" source="media/maildev-details.png" lightbox="media/maildev-details.png" alt-text=".NET Aspire Dashboard: MailDev container resource details.":::